 You can claim a tax deduction for:

-You cannot claim a tax deduction:
+You can't claim a tax deduction:

 • On before-tax (concessional) contributions (e.g. salary sacrificed contributions or your employer's SG contributions)